Thomas Gordon (psychologist): Work

 Gordon strongly believed that the use of coercive power damages relationships.
 As an alternative, he taught people skills for communicating and resolving conflicts that they can use to establish or improve good relationships at home, school and at work.
-These skills, which include active listening, I-messages and No-Lose Conflict Resolution, are now widely known and used by people around the world.
+These skills include active listening, I-messages and No-Lose Conflict Resolution.
 He first applied some of these methods in the 1950s as a consultant to business organizations.
-Then in 1962, he introduced Parent Effectiveness Training (P.E.T.), a course which is widely recognized as the first skill-based training program for parents.
+Then in 1962, he introduced Parent Effectiveness Training (P.E.T.), a course recognized as the first skill-based training program for parents.
 He taught the first class to a group of 14 parents in a Pasadena, California cafeteria.
-The courses proved to be so popular with parents that he began training instructors throughout the U.S. to teach it in their communities.
+He then began training instructors throughout the U.S. to teach it in their communities.
 Over the next several years, the course spread to all 50 states.

-In 1970, Gordon wrote the Parent Effectiveness Training (P.E.T.) book which gave many more parents access to this new parenting philosophy.
-As a result, people in many parts of the world became interested in making the program available in their countries.
+In 1970, Gordon wrote the Parent Effectiveness Training (P.E.T.) book to extend the reach of this new parenting philosophy.
 To date, the P.E.T. book (revised in 2000) has been published in 33 languages and sold over five million copies.
 Over a million people have participated in the course in 45 countries around the world.

 As P.E.T. became known in the educational world, many schools wanted their teachers to learn the same skills so he developed the Teacher Effectiveness Training (T.E.T.) course and in 1974, wrote the Teacher Effectiveness Training (T.E.T.) book (with Noel Burch).
 The T.E.T. course has been offered around the world as a model that eliminates authoritarian teaching and punitive discipline in the classroom.

 Although it was a new idea in the 1950s, Gordon's Leader Effectiveness Training (L.E.T.) program became more popular in the 1970s with the increasing acceptance of participative management in the U.S. This course has been taught in hundreds of companies, including many of the Fortune 500.
 He is recognized as a pioneer in developing a model of democratic and collaborative leadership and identifying the effective communication skills it requires.

 Both the American Psychological Foundation and the California Psychological Association presented him with lifetime achievement awards.
 Gordon Training International in Solana Beach, California, the company he founded in 1974, continues his work.
 His widow, Linda Adams, is the current president and CEO of Gordon Training International.